AstarNetwork/astar-docs/docs/xcm/building-with-xcm/client-applications.md

 # Client Applications

-In this chapter, we will examine how we can use TypeScript to interact with the XCM pallet and construct XCM transactions.
-With this information, you will be able to create an XCM dApp, or bridge.
+In this chapter, we will examine how to use TypeScript to interact with the XCM pallet and construct XCM transactions.
+Using this information, you will be able to create an XCM dApp, or bridge.

-While interacting with the XCM pallet via the Substrate RPC, we will use the [`polkadot/api`](https://github.com/polkadot-js/api) package, throughout this chapter.
+While interacting with the XCM pallet via the Substrate RPC, we will make use of the [`polkadot/api`](https://github.com/polkadot-js/api) package, throughout this chapter.

 First, you will need to initialize the API as you would with any Substrate application.